Star Wars (film)

 Few were confident in the film's box office prospects.
-It was released in a small number of theaters in the United States on May 25, 1977, and quickly became a surprise blockbuster hit, leading to it being expanded to a much wider release.
-Star Wars opened to universal acclaim, with praise for its special effects.
+It was released in a small number of theaters in the United States on May 25, 1977, and quickly became a surprise blockbuster, leading to it being expanded to a much wider release.
+Star Wars opened to critical acclaim, with particular praise for its special effects.
 It grossed $410 million worldwide during its initial run, surpassing Jaws (1975) to become the highest-grossing film until the release of E.T. the Extra-Terrestrial (1982); subsequent releases have brought its total gross to $775 million.
-When adjusted for inflation, Star Wars is the second-highest-grossing film in North America (behind Gone with the Wind) and the fourth-highest-grossing film of all time.
+When adjusted for inflation, Star Wars is the second-highest-grossing film in the United States and Canada (behind Gone with the Wind) and the fourth-highest-grossing film of all time.
 It received six Academy Awards, two BAFTA Awards, and thirteen Saturn Awards, among others.
-The film has been reissued many times with Lucas's support, including the 1981 reissue giving the film the subtitle Episode IV – A New Hope, and the 1997 "Special Edition".
+The film has been reissued many times with Lucas' support, including the 1981 reissue giving the film the subtitle Episode IV – A New Hope, and the 1997 "Special Edition".
 The reissues have contained many changes, including new scenes, visual effects, and dialogue.

 Often regarded as one of the greatest and most influential films of all time, Star Wars quickly became a worldwide pop culture phenomenon, launching an industry of tie-in products, including novels, comics, video games, amusement park attractions and merchandise such as toys, games, and clothing.
 It became one of the first 25 films selected by the United States Library of Congress for preservation in the National Film Registry in 1989, and its soundtrack was added to the U.S. National Recording Registry in 2004.
 The Empire Strikes Back (1980) and Return of the Jedi (1983) followed Star Wars, rounding out the original Star Wars trilogy.
-A prequel trilogy and a sequel trilogy have since been released, in addition to two standalone films and various television series.
+A prequel trilogy and a sequel trilogy have since been released, in addition to various spin-off films and television series.